el3um4s/renderer-for-electron-system-info/README.md

-# RENDERER for Electron: System Info (NOT YET TESTED)
+# RENDERER for Electron: System Info

 Allow the renderer to get information about the version of Electron, Chrome and NodeJS